engdan77/borg_scheduler/README.md

 **Borg Scheduler**

-Small dockerize project for scheduling Borg backups
+Small dockerized Python project for scheduling Borg backups

 1. Update ssh_config to include your hosts
 2. Run following `docker build --build-arg UID=1004 -t borg_scheduler . && docker run -v /local_directory/borg_repo:/borg --name borg_scheduler borg_scheduler` where you specify where you'd like the backups to be stored, replace UID with the proper id if you like to share with other systems.